EitanBeCe/redux-cart/README.md

+- A side project - Redux Cart.
+User can add and remove items to cart.
+Items are sent to Firebase, and they are stored there.
-- Redux Cart.
-ReduxToolkit.
-Async and side effects in Redux.
-Thunk.
+- ReduxToolkit.
+Async and side effects in Redux. useEffect and Thunk.
+- configureStore, createSlise, useDispatch, useSelector.

 # Getting Started with Create React App